[Updated on July 17, 2019]

-*Thursdays Ordering of basic necessities such as sanitary napkins, cotton tips and soap, and shopping of vanities such as soy milk, red bean paste bread and orange juice.
+*Thursdays Ordering of basic necessities such as sanitary napkins, cotton tips, and soap, and shopping of vanities such as soy milk, red bean paste bread and orange juice.
 Pay in cash.
 Inspection by the high ranking officials at the Detention Center.

 *Saturdays Arrival of ordered goods

-The Japanese police put me on handcuffs and ropes, but were keen on listening unlike the Hiroshima City University.
-HCU was not interested in listening what I had to say.
+The Japanese police put me on handcuffs and ropes but were keen on listening, unlike the Hiroshima City University.
+HCU was not interested in listening to what I had to say.
 They were instead busy pressuring me to say what they wanted to hear.
 Their priority was to protect Kikkawa, a parachute-appointee amid Abe Shinzo’s Right-wing political milieu.
 The hell with truth, they were signaling me in emails and multiple investigation sessions.
 They could not hide their aversion towards who and what I was.
 I was a Korean woman who had privileges in their society.
 I probably seemed like a loner who would fail to draw support from their bullying.
 I had a perfect profile as the target of their incessant harassment.
 I was nothing more than foreign, dislikeable and distasteful to Aoki who is known to be a racist.

 During the police interrogation, I thanked the Japanese detectives several times for giving me a chance to talk.
 When the detectives called me “Kim-sensei,” I choke up.
 I never felt respected as a legitimate academic at HCU, but the police tried to be respectful of the fraud suspect.
 “Did I work for a crime syndicate or an advanced educational institution?”
-I often ask myself in Hiroshima jail.
+I often ask myself in the Hiroshima jail.

 I had a good share of apprehension against the Japanese police before the arrest.
 I grew up listening to the horror stories of Japanese policemen who tortured and maimed my fellow countrymen during the colonial era.
 I also remembered having chills at the Dongdaemun History Museum where YOO Kwan-soon, the freedom fighter, was executed by hanging after the 1919 Independence Movement.
 The mannequin displays were showing the Japanese policemen pulling the fingernails to force their confessions.
 I could not bear the sight and the sound at the museum.
 The horror was too much to bear.
-It was ironical that the Japanese police was much more civilized than Hiroshima City University.
+It was ironical that the Japanese police were much more civilized than Hiroshima City University.

-On the second day of the detention, I met a woman arrested on fraud charge at the Prosecutor’s Office.
+On the second day of the detention, I met a woman arrested on fraud charges at the Prosecutor’s Office.
 Both of us were in the waiting room.
 She was complaining about bad headaches.
 She told me that she had to memorize what she had testified in the 30-day detention period to minimize the sentence.
 She said, “My prosecutor is young and very smart.
 It is very difficult to outsmart him.”
 I knew I could not do that because my brain is not wired that way.
 I am a timid type.
 The only thing I could do was to tell everything as was.
 There was no other way.

 I told the police everything as was.
 I had nothing to hide and nothing to fear.
-I admitted my own lack of judgment under pressure, and apologized.
+I admitted my own lack of judgment under pressure and apologized.
 What had been done was done, I admitted them as facts.
 I only tried to explain the reasons why.
 The whole thing began with an innocent ignorance about one rule and that HCU did not explain it to me.
 They later framed my simple mistake as a criminal offense in order to remove me from the university and Japan.
 I had been under threats for more than 10 years.
-I also made it clear about who exerted what kind of pressure on me in order to make me to do what and when.
+I also made it clear about who exerted what kind of pressure on me in order to make me do what and when.
 I had told everything to the HCU before their criminal filing.
 They only chose not to listen.

 The only time I broke down during the 12-day detention period was when the detective told me of Kikkawa’s admission of having signed my Korea Foundation fellowship application in his own hand.
 He kept on denying it for two years, and HCU framed it as my fabrication.
 When the police went to him for investigation, he could no longer lie about it.
 Perjury is a criminal offense.
 He and his allies did everything to make it my forgery.
 That would help them evade their own responsibility.
 They could make a criminal out of me and wash their hands off.
 They needed to murder me for self-protection.
 My removal was the surest way to maintain their status.
 I had been fighting against a mountain of enemies.